bouakram/404-not-found-master/README.md

 ![screenshot](https://github.com/bouakram/404-not-found-master/blob/main/imagedemo.png)

-thid is a simple 404 page error
+this is a simple 404 page error

 ### Built With